gvergnaud/ts-pattern/README.md

 ### `P.optional` patterns

-`P.optional(subpattern)` let you annotate a key in an object pattern as being optional, but if it is defined it should match a given sub-pattern.
+`P.optional(subpattern)` lets you annotate a key in an object pattern as being optional, but if it is defined it should match a given sub-pattern.

 ```ts